Braves vs. Diamondbacks Player Props Betting Odds

-The Atlanta Braves visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
-Those looking to place a player prop wager can find odds for Ronald Acuna Jr., Corbin Carroll and others in this matchup.
+The Arizona Diamondbacks host the Atlanta Braves at Chase Field on Saturday at 10:10 PM ET.
+Those looking to place a player prop wager can find odds for Corbin Carroll, Ronald Acuna Jr. and others in this contest.

 Bet on this matchup or its props with DraftKings!